What Is a No-Closing-Cost Refinance?

-Because you’ll either fatten your loan principal or pay an increased rate, your monthly payments and total interest paid will likely be higher than if you had paid the closing costs with cash.
+A no-closing-cost refinance may sound wonderful, but it’s important to understand that it means rolling the closing costs into the new mortgage or exchanging them for a slightly higher interest rate.
+Because you’ll either fatten your loan principal or pay a higher rate, your monthly payments and total interest paid will likely be more than if you had paid the closing costs with cash.
+However, a no-closing-cost refinance can help some homeowners make their finances more manageable.

 No-Closing-Cost Refinance: How Does It Work?

 The costs to do so are usually 2% to 5% of the total loan amount.
-For a refinance loan of $300,000, for example, that is $6,000 to $15,000, a big pill to swallow if the costs are to be paid upfront.
+For a refinance loan of $300,000, for example, the range is $6,000 to $15,000, which is a lot to take in if you need to pay the costs upfront.

-A no-closing-cost refinance means you get to take out a new mortgage without paying closing costs out of pocket or you accept a higher rate for the new loan.
+A no-closing-cost refinance means you get to take out a new mortgage without paying closing costs out of pocket, or you accept a higher rate for the new loan.

 Let’s break it down.